Platform status endpoints

 - API monitoring for request logs and API traffic metrics.

-- Workflow engine recovery for operator recovery actions after checking workflow state.
+- Workflow engine recovery for operator recovery steps after checking workflow state.

 - Blockchain monitoring for chain and transaction monitoring workflows.